precisely/rapids/README.md

 A DSL for programming user interaction flows.

+Rapids simplifies coding complex user interaction flows for web scale applications.
+It replaces state machines with programs.
+Each user experience is defined as a function-like object called a "flow".
+Within a flow you can freely intermix computational expressions with expressions which pause for arbitrarily long periods for user input.

+The value of this approach is that you can compose user experiences just like you would functions in an ordinary program.
+Rapids lets you write user experiences with branching logic, loops, exception handling (see Interruptions) and higher order programming.
+You can even coordinate parallel user experiences using channel-like objects called "pools".
+This approach produces fewer files, much less code and requires vastly less infrastructure.
+It also makes it easy to write unit tests for complex user experiences.

 Rapids defines a new macro, `deflow`, akin to `defn`, but which  permits suspending execution until an external event is received.
-This is done with the `(input!)` special form.
-The system uses a persistent Storage which saves the state of the computation when the `input!` operator is invoked.
-An in-memory and Postgres implementation are provided.
+This is done with the `<*` (aka `input!`) operator.
+The system saves the state of the computation when the `<*` operator is invoked to a persistent storage.
+An in-memory and Postgres implementation are provided, and you can roll your own.

 The control API consists of two main functions, `start!` and `continue!` for starting and continuing flows.